A Power Company Worker Invented a Light Bulb That Stays On When the Power Goes Out — And Uses Almost $0 In Electricity

 James W.

-My 14-year-old set this up while I was at work.
-He thought it was a cool tech gadget.
-Came home to find he'd already plugged it into every TV in the house and ran all the scans.
-93 channels on the main TV.
+My 14-year-old set these up while I was at work.
+He thought they were a cool tech gadget.
+Came home and he'd already switched every bulb in the house.
+That week the power went out and he ran in yelling "Dad the lights are still on!!"
+He was so excited.
 Kid's a natural.
-I called and cancelled cable that evening.
-First month saving: $158.
-He asked if he could have some of it.
-I said yes. 😂
+He asked if he could take credit for the idea.
+I said sure. 😂

 Michelle L.